 As is the case in many fabricated tales, the real summary of events at the Battle of the Alamo is not nearly as exciting or entertaining.
 While the men who fought at the battle are very real, just who they were and why they were there is rarely examined in depth.

-Background of Texas Secession
+Background of the Texas Revolution

 This immigration policy worked all too well, and by 1835 Anglo-Americans outnumbered the Mexican-born citizens nearly 30,000 to 7,800.1 The rapid influx of settlers into this distant state alarmed Mexican officials.